huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 * `auto_renew` - (Optional, String, ForceNew) Specifies whether auto renew is enabled.
 Valid values are "true" and " false".
 Changing this creates a new resource.

+* `auto_pay` - (Optional, Bool, ForceNew) Specifies whether auto pay is enabled.
+  Defaults to *true*.
+If you set this to *false*, you need to pay the order yourself in time, be careful about the timeout of resource creation.
+Changing this creates a new resource.

 The `publicip` block supports:

 * `type` - (Optional, String, ForceNew) Specifies the EIP type.
 Possible values are *5_bgp* (dynamic BGP)